 You don't think those kids are going to class, do you?

-Or forklift going for the food.
+They're going for the food.

-Breakfast in the morning, whether you can afford it or not.
+Whether you can afford it or not?

-Hell that started back when I was in junior high.
+Hell, that started back when I was in junior high.

 I knew it was all over then.